fivetran/dbt_google_play_source/README.md

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran Google Play connector syncing data into your destination.
+- At least one Fivetran Google Play connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, **Databricks** destination.

 ### Step 2: Install the package (skip if also using the `google_play` or `app_reporting` transformation packages)